-Our metabolically calculated costs of transport range between 5-50 J/kg/m when converting the mg of oxygen to J via aerobic respiration free energy equations at 23°C. Our values are higher than the highly efficient 1-2 J/kg/m reported for salps in the literature (Bone & Trueman 1983, Gemmell et al. 2021), rather approaching the less-efficient values found in single jet-propelled invertebrates like scallops or squids.
+Our metabolically calculated costs of transport range between 5-50 J/kg/m when converting the mg of oxygen to J via aerobic respiration free energy equations at 23°C. These values are higher than the highly efficient 1-2 J/kg/m reported for salps in the literature (Bone & Trueman 1983, Gemmell et al. 2021), and approach the less-efficient values found in single jet-propelled invertebrates like scallops or squids.
 We suspect that COT calculated from mechanical parameters such as the displacement of water mass is not directly comparable to the COT calculated from respiration rates.
-Furthermore, the standard aerobic respiration free-energy equation based on glucose may not fully represent the metabolic energy-conversion processes in salps, which may rely on a combination of sugars and fatty acids derived from their microscopic prey.
+Furthermore, the standard aerobic respiration free-energy equation based on glucose may not fully represent the metabolic energy-conversion processes in salps, which could rely on a combination of sugars and fatty acids derived from their microscopic prey.

-While other studies on jet-propelled systems have shown that COT increases with swimming speed (Bi & Zhu 2019), we did not find support for this hypothesis.
-This may be due to salps being unique among jet-propelled animals since their incurrent flow is separate, parallel, and thus synergistic with the excurrent flow on the opposite end of their bodies, avoiding the deceleration forces typically associated with the refill phase (Bone and Trueman, 1983).
+While COT increases with swimming speed fishes (Rubio-Gracia et al. 2020) and jet-propelled squid (Bi & Zhu 2019), multi-jet swimmers may circumvent this tradeoff by having multiple swimming units.
+In colonial siphonophores, as zooid number increases swimming speed increases together with a decrease in COT (Du Clos et al. 2022).
 Our results show that faster swimming species have lower COT (Fig. 6), which suggests that faster speeds and higher locomotory efficiency have a common cause, where both speed and efficiency depend on frontal area which may partly drive form and pressure drag forces.
 However, this hypothesis is not supported by the distribution of COT across architectures (Fig 6C, D), where except for oblique and transversal chains, all architectures present similarly efficient COT values.
 Perhaps there are other underlying explanatory factors linking swimming speed and swimming efficiency, such as shared ancestry, muscle content, jet coordination, or jetting angles (thrust-to-torque ratios).

 Evolutionary implications